How to Remove Yourself from FamilyTreeNow (2026 Guide)

 At a Glance

-FamilyTreeNow is a free genealogy and people-search site that exposes names, addresses, phone numbers, birth records, and extensive family tree relationships — all without a paywall.
+FamilyTreeNow is a free people-search site dressed up as a genealogy tool.
+It exposes names, addresses, phone numbers, birth records, and detailed family trees, all with no paywall and no account required.

-Removal time: Varies — typically days to several weeks.
-FamilyTreeNow does not guarantee a specific timeline.
+Removal time: A few days to several weeks.
+No published timeline.

 Permanence: Temporary.
-Data can reappear when FamilyTreeNow refreshes its public records sources.
+Data reappears when FamilyTreeNow refreshes its public records sources.

 8 min read Last updated March 2026